Former MLS Draft Pick Brandon Aubrey Star Moment in NFL!: this Is MLS

 Check out the Major League Soccer Statistics

-- Sounders FC Faces Inter Miami CF on Tuesday Night at Chase Stadium - Seattle Sounders FC
+- Whitecaps Take Down Forge FC, to Host Final - Vancouver Whitecaps FC

-- Coca-Cola Consolidated Renews Partnership with Carolina Panthers and Charlotte FC - Charlotte FC
+- Whitecaps FC to Host 2025 TELUS Canadian Championship Final - Vancouver Whitecaps FC

-- Chicago Fire FC Weekly Update: Training Schedule and Match Preview - Chicago Fire FC
+- Seattle Falls 3-1 to Inter Miami CF on Tuesday Night at Chase Stadium - Seattle Sounders FC

 The opinions expressed in this article are those of the writer(s), and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.